ml4ai/automates-v2/docs/source/index.rst

 ..
-AutoMATES documentation master file, created by sphinx-quickstart on Wed Jun  3 13:15:29 2020.
+SKEMA documentation master file, created by sphinx-quickstart on Wed Jun  3 13:15:29 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.